stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 ### Improved Pact Weapon
 Prerequisites: Pact of the Blade

-You can use any weapon you summon with your Pact of the Blade feature as a spellcasting focus for your warlock spells.
+You can use any weapon you summon with your Pact of the Blade ability as a spellcasting focus for your warlock spells.

 In addition, the weapon gains a +1 bonus to its attack and damage rolls, unless it is a magic weapon that already has a bonus to those rolls.